Tori Spelling’s Husband Dean Panicked After Being Sued For Son’s School Fees

 Tori Spelling Gets Flak For Dyeing Her Children’s Hair To Match Hers

 Jack McDermott lives with Eustace most of the time, and his mother recently revealed that Jack has come out as gay.
-Tori Spelling’s husband Dean McDermott is due in court for a contempt hearing to explain why he has not been paying agreed upon support.
+Tori Spelling’s husband, Dean McDermott, is due in court for a contempt hearing to explain why he has not been paying agreed-upon support.
 Eustace says she is perplexed as to why McDermott has neglected Jack’s care, as he at least outwardly is living quite well.

 “He is working and lives in a $2 million rental.”